-Read more: The 6 pillars of a happy life
+Background reading: The 6 pillars of a happy life

 Relationships do not exist randomly, but exist due to karmic bonds.
 Relationships balance our karma by giving us sadness or happiness.

 Karma can literally be translated as ‘action’.
 It refers to the law that every action has an equal reaction.
 This reaction can either take place immediately or at some point in the future.
 Yoga philosophy is characterized by the notion of infinity, implying reincarnation and rebirth.
-Therefore these karmic reactions operate across lifetimes.
-Good or virtuous actions will have good reactions and bad or vicious actions will have bad reactions.
+Therefore, these karmic reactions operate across lifetimes.
+Good or virtuous actions will have good karmic reactions and bad or vicious actions will have bad karmic reactions.

 Another scenario: You are driving your car at night and it is raining heavily.
-You see a cat crossing the street in front of you and accelerate.
+You see a cat crossing the street in front of you and choose to accelerate.
 You intentionally hit and kill the cat.

 In the second scenario, you intentionally killed the cat and will therefore reap the full negative karma of this action.